uzak/101/js_procedural_prog.md

     * Increment your age using `+=` by 5 years.
     * Decrement your age using `--` by 3 years.
     * Compute the rest of the division when your age is now divided by 2.
 Print out the rest.
+* Ask the user for this age.
+Print out how many years are missing to the 100th birthday.
+Make sure to convert the number entered into an integer using `parseInt()`

 ### Boolean
 * `true` and `false`